Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Related works

-In classical neural networks, as we know, deeper neural networks are not easy to train due to possible degradation problems.
-In 2016, residual block structure was proposed to solve the degradation problems \cite{he2016deep}, which is shown in Figure.\ref{Figure1}(a).
+In classical neural networks, deeper neural networks are not easy to train due to possible degradation problems.
+In 2016, residual block structure was proposed to solve the degradation problems \cite{he2016deep}, which is shown in Fig.\ref{Figure1}(a).
 The classical residual block structure can deal with hundreds or thousands of layers in one neural network with satisfying results of training and testing loss.
 Later, researchers proposed many variants of deep residual networks, and also obtained the state-of-the-art experimental performance \cite{jian2016deep,lee2018deep,wu2018deep,zhang2019deep,shafiq2022deep,zhang2023selective,alenezi2023wavelet}.

-In QNNs, we proposed a novel definition of residual block structure in quantum concept \cite{liang2021hybrid}, which is shown in Figure.\ref{Figure1}(b).
-In Figure.\ref{Figure1}(b), $m_l$ represents the number of nodes in layer $l$, $\rho^{l_{in}}$ and $\rho^{l_{out}}$ mean the input and output quantum state for layer $l$.The corresponding experimental simulations in \cite{liang2021hybrid} demonstrate the power of residual block structure for both clean and noisy quantum data in deep QNNs.
-In this paper, when the architecture of Res-HQCNN has many layers, we expect the residual block structure in Figure.\ref{Figure1}(b) will show its power for graph-structured quantum data.
+In QNNs, a novel definition of residual block structure was proposed in quantum concept \cite{liang2021hybrid}, which is shown in Fig.\ref{Figure1}(b).
+In Fig.\ref{Figure1}(b), $m_l$ represents the number of nodes in layer $l$, $\rho^{l_{in}}$ and $\rho^{l_{out}}$ mean the input and output quantum state for layer $l$.
+The corresponding experimental simulations in \cite{liang2021hybrid} demonstrate the power of residual block structure for both clean and noisy quantum data in deep QNNs.